torvalds/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 containing the following files describing that cgroup:

  - tasks: list of tasks (by PID) attached to that cgroup.
-This list is not guaranteed to be sorted.
+This list is yest guaranteed to be sorted.
 Writing a thread ID into this file moves the thread into this cgroup.
  - cgroup.procs: list of thread group IDs in the cgroup.
-This list is not guaranteed to be sorted or free of duplicate TGIDs, and userspace should sort/uniquify the list if this property is required.
+This list is yest guaranteed to be sorted or free of duplicate TGIDs, and userspace should sort/uniquify the list if this property is required.
    Writing a thread group ID into this file moves all threads in that group into this cgroup.
- - notify_on_release flag: run the release agent on exit?
+ - yestify_on_release flag: run the release agent on exit?
- - release_agent: the path to use for release notifications (this file exists in the top cgroup only)
+ - release_agent: the path to use for release yestifications (this file exists in the top cgroup only)

 Other subsystems such as cpusets may add additional files in each